MKLab-ITI/pygrank/tutorials/postprocessors.md

 Args:
  * *ranker:* Optional.
 The base ranker instance.
 A Tautology() ranker is created if None (default) was specified.
  * *expr:* Optional.
 A lambda expression to apply on each element.
-The transformer will automatically try to apply it on the numpy array representation of the graph signal first, so prefer use of numpy functions for faster computations.
-For example, np.exp (default) should be prefered instead of math.exp, because the former can directly parse a numpy array.
+The transformer will automatically try to apply it on the backend array representation of the graph signal first, so prefer use of backend functions for faster computations.
+For example, backend.exp (default) should be prefered instead of math.exp, because the former can directly parse a numpy array.